ColoradoDemography/Server-and-Website-Documentation/doc/ServerSetup.md

 ![GCP Setup Image4](/img/setup4.jpg)

 ##### Networking Rules
 We're running two database clusters, so we need to allow ports 5432 and 5433.
-Later, lock down your database (and SSH) access by identifying and restricting service to local IPs.
-(Also see security settings in pg\_hba and postgresql.conf files).
+Our NodeJS microservices are running on ports 4001, 4002, and 4003.
+Specific additional rules may apply based on which specific applications you want to serve.
+After testing, lock down your database (and SSH) access by identifying and restricting service to local IPs.

 ![GCP Setup Image5](/img/setup5.jpg)

 #### SSH Instructions
 Use PUTTY to login.

-Start by formatting your 400GB magnetic drive.
+Start by formatting your 360GB magnetic drive.
 (Use the lsblk command to identify which drive is which.
 YOUR MAGNETIC DRIVE MAY NOT BE /dev/sdb !):
 ```
 sudo mkfs.ext4 /dev/sdb
 ```